CodeHunt08/RAG-AI-Teaching-assistant-on-your-own-data-/Readme.md

 - Joblib to store embeddings

+## Current Status & What I plan to add later

+This project is not fully completed yet.
+Right now it only takes videos → audio → text → embeddings, but I want to improve it more.
+Some things that I still want to work on:

+- Add support for PDF, Word files, notes and slides

+- Convert those files into chunks the same way as video text

+- Improve accuracy by trying a better LLM

+- Planning to integrate Gemini/OpenAI API for better quality answers

+- Maybe build a simple chat UI so anyone can ask questions easily

+So this is kind of a base version.
+The main RAG pipeline is working, but I will improve it step by step.

 # How to use this RAG AI Teaching assistant on your own data
 ## Step 1 - Collect your videos
 Move all your videos files to the videos folderr